DigitalPhonetics/IMS-Toucan/README.md

 least a GPU ID).

 ```
---gpu_id <ID of the GPU you wish to use, as displayed with nvidia-smi, default is cpu>
+--gpu_id <ID of the GPU you wish to use, as displayed with nvidia-smi, default is cpu.
+If multiple GPUs are provided (comma separated), then distributed training will be used, but the script has to be started with torchrun.>

 --resume_checkpoint <path to a checkpoint to load>